zhztheplayer/OAP/docs/OAP-User-Guide.md

 spark.sql.oap.parquet.data.cache.enable                    true            # for parquet fileformat
 spark.sql.oap.orc.data.cache.enable                        true            # for orc fileformat
 ```
 You need to change the value for spark.executor.instances, spark.sql.oap.fiberCache.persistent.memory.initial.size, and spark.sql.oap.fiberCache.persistent.memory.reserved.size according to your real environment.

-Here we privide you with an example, this cluster consists of 2 worker nodes, per node has 2 pieces of 488GB DCPMM ; ou can also run Spark with the same following example as DRAM cache to try OAP cache function with DCPMM, then you can find the cache metric with OAP TAB in the spark history Web UI.
+- spark.executor.instances: We suggest to configure the value to 2x number of the worker nodes considering NUMA binding is enabled.
+With each worker node runs two executors, each executor will be bound to one of the two sockets.
+And accesses the corresponding DCPMM device on that socket.
+- spark.sql.oap.fiberCache.persistent.memory.initial.size: It is configured to the available DCPMM capacity to used as data cache per exectutor.
+- spark.sql.oap.fiberCache.persistent.memory.reserved.size: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmenation.
+We suggest to reserve 20% - 25% of the available DCPMM capacity to avoid memory allocation failure.
+But even with an alloation failure, OAP will continue the operation to read data from original input data and will not cache the data block.

+##### Verify DCPMM cache functionality

+After the configuration, and you need to restart Spark Thrift Server to make the configuration changes taking effect.
+You can take the same steps described in [Use DRAM Cache](#Use-DRAM-Cache) to test and verify the cache is in working.

 ## Run TPC-DS Benchmark for OAP